-San Marcos Gambusia (Gambusia georgei)
+San Marcos Gambusia (Gambusia Georgei)

-We listed the San Marcos gambusia (Gambusia georgei), a small fish, as endangered throughout all of its range on July 14, 1980 (45 FR 47355).
+Please refer to our proposed rule, published on September 30, 2021 (86 FR 54298), for a thorough review of the species background and legal history.
+Here, we will briefly summarize the species background.
+On July 14, 1980, we listed the San Marcos gambusia, a small fish, as endangered (45 FR 47355).
 We concurrently designated approximately 0.5 miles of the San Marcos River as critical habitat for the species (45 FR 47355, July 14, 1980, p.
 47364).
 The San Marcos gambusia was endemic to the San Marcos River in San Marcos, Texas.
 The San Marcos gambusia has historically only been found in a section of the upper San Marcos River approximately from Rio Vista Dam to a point near the U.S. Geological Survey gaging station immediately downstream from Thompson's Island.
 Only a limited number of species of Gambusia are native to the United States; of this subset, the San Marcos gambusia had one of the most restricted ranges.

-We listed the species as endangered due to decline in population size, low population numbers, and possibility of lowered water tables, pollution, bottom plowing (a farming method that brings subsoil to the top and buries the previous top layer), and cutting of vegetation (43 FR 30316, July 14, 1978, p.
-30317).
-We identified groundwater depletion, reduced spring flows, contamination, habitat impacts resulting from severe drought conditions, and cumulative effects of human activities as threats to the species (45 FR 47355, July 14, 1980, p.
-47361).
+We listed the species as endangered due to decline in population size, low population numbers, and possibility of lowered water tables, pollution, bottom plowing (a farming method that brings subsoil to the top and buries the previous top layer), and cutting of vegetation (43 FR 30316; July 14, 1978).
+We identified groundwater depletion, reduced spring flows, contamination, habitat impacts resulting from severe drought conditions, and cumulative effects of human activities as threats to the species (43 FR 30316; July 14, 1978).
 At the time of listing, this species was extremely rare.

 There has also been evidence of hybridization between G. georgei and G. affinis (western mosquitofish) in the wild.
 Hybridization between G. georgei and G. affinis continued for many years without documented transfer of genes between the species that would have resulted in the establishment of a new species (Hubbs and Peden 1969, p.
 357).
-Based on collections in the 1920s, a study in the late 1960s, surmised that limited hybridization with G. affinis did not seem to have reduced the specific integrity of either species.
+Based on collections in the 1920s, a study in the late 1960s surmised that limited hybridization with G. affinis did not seem to have reduced the specific integrity of either species.
 However, as fewer G. georgei individuals existed in the wild and therefore encountered each other, the chances of hybridization with the much more common G. affinis increased.